 Dreams Come True

-Nine Sports and Growing
+Ten Sports and Growing

-Additionally, we actively advocate and educate and stood in strong support of the 2009 international vote to re-include athletes with intellectual disability in Paralympic competition.
+Additionally, we actively advocate and educate and stood in strong support of the 2009 international vote to re-include athletes with intellectual impairment in Paralympic competition.
 Our advocacy work also involves working with event promoters to include a class for athletes with intellectual disability (similar to an age or gender breakdown for award purposes) at mainstream sporting events so that athletes are not always in isolated/segregated events.

 Integration Leads to Acceleration

 Our model promotes excellence in sport through inclusion and integration of athletes with disability into mainstream training and competition.
-Our efforts to improve opportunities for athletes with intellectual disability have engaged, inspired and involved athletes of all ability and background, including armed services veterans and active duty members, professional athletes, novices and high schoolers.
+Our efforts to improve opportunities for athletes with intellectual impairment have engaged, inspired and involved athletes of all ability and background, including armed services veterans and active duty members, professional athletes, novices and high schoolers.

-We focus on the athlete, not the disability.
+We focus on athletes, not impairments.

 The International Paralympic Committee (IPC) is “the global governing body of the Paralympic Movement.
 The IPC organizes the Summer and Winter Paralympic Games, and serves as the International Federation for nine sports, for which it supervises and co-ordinates the World Championships and other competitions.
 The IPC is committed to enabling Paralympic athletes to achieve sporting excellence and to developing sport opportunities for all persons with a disability from the beginner to elite level.
 In addition, the IPC aims to promote the Paralympic values, which include courage, determination, inspiration and equality.”